digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 downstream users.

 With SCU, different versions of the _same_ package are now grouped under a common package-name.
-This allows identifiers to now be unambiguously referenced using either:
+This allows template/interface IDs to now be unambiguously referenced using either:

 -  the package ID